LunaMoonRider/ArnoldVolumeSpecular/README.md

 For surface, you can get it using the State Float node.
 For volumes, create gradient of the density, normalize it in SOPs.
 And import that using Volume Sample RGB.

 This node generates accumulated reflection values.
-Connect the output to the emission of the Standard Volume shader.
+Connect the output to the emission color of the Standard Volume shader.
+Check the example hip file for the reference values.

 There are precompiled .dll files in this project.
 These are compiled for Houdini 20.0.547 and HtoA 6.2.5.1.